dvrpc/ipd/docs/index.md

 # 9. Export {#export}

-## 9- Append to TIGER/LINE file {#nine_a}
+## 9a.
+Append to TIGER/LINE file {#nine_a}

--Using the arguments supplied in `ipd_county`, download the relevant census tracts and append `ipd` to them.
+Using the arguments supplied in `ipd_county`, download the relevant census tracts and append `ipd` to them.
 Uncommenting `cb = TRUE` will greatly speed processing time by downloading generalized tract boundary shapefiles instead of detailed ones.
 <br>

 ```r